 A brief history of Lawrence and the tower

 Lawrence was formed in 1843 from land purchased from Methuen and Andover by successful business men from Lowell to establish a new textile manufacturing industry on the banks of the Merrimack River.
 Periods of boom followed periods of financial difficulty for the huge mills that attracted immigrant workers from all over Europe.
-By the 1890's a solution to stability appeared to be consolidation and under the direction of Frederick Ayer, in 1899 eight textile companies merged under a new trust: The American Woolen Company.
+By the 1890's a solution to stability appeared to be consolidation and in 1899 under the direction of Frederick Ayer, eight textile companies merged under a new trust: The American Woolen Company.

 In 1906, president of the American Woolen Company, William Wood, Frederick Ayer's son-in-law, completed construction of a huge new mill intended to produce all the yarn for the company and named it the Wood Worsted Mill.
 Just one wing of this new mill was half a mile long.
 The mill spun the fleece of 600,000 sheep in just five hours, but even with this capacity Wood soon realized that it could never produce all the yarn requirements of the company, so he began construction of the Ayer mill, named after his father-in-law, in 1909.

 The Ayer Mill, built to spin and dye yarn, was opened on October 3, 1910.
 Its grand, illuminated clock tower immediately became the architectural focal point of the Merrimack Valley.

 Decades later the competition of synthetic materials, the migration of the mill companies to southern states, and the end of war-time demand for woolen blankets and clothing doomed northern mills, and The American Woolen Company closed in 1955.
 Without regular maintenance, the Ayer mill clock soon stopped working.
 As thousands of residents lost jobs the city fell into major decline and the grand old clock, its disrepair visible to all at 260 feet above street level, became a symbol of the Valley’s economic troubles.